jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 120P Spreading tax liability or apportioning income back over earlier income years
 (1) If, under a tax law,—to the extent the election or apportionment alters the taxpayer's liability to tax in a tax year that precedes the election tax year or apportionment tax year, as the case may be (the extent of that altered liability being called affected tax), no interest is payable under this Part on the affected tax before the taxpayer's terminal tax date for the election tax year or apportionment tax year.
-  (a) A taxpayer elects to spread a tax liability over the tax year in respect of which the election is made (election tax year) and one or more earlier tax years; or
+  (a) a taxpayer elects to spread a tax liability over the tax year in respect of which the election is made (election tax year) and 1 or more earlier tax years; or
-  (b) The Commissioner apportions income over a tax year (apportionment tax year) and one or more earlier tax years,— (2) If income of a taxpayer is allocated to a tax year under subsection (1)(b), the taxpayer shall allocate to the tax year that proportion of deductions allowed in the allocation tax year which the allocated income represents as a proportion of the income for the allocation tax year calculated without allocation.
+  (b) the Commissioner apportions income over a tax year (apportionment tax year) and 1 or more earlier tax years,— (2) If income of a taxpayer is allocated to a tax year under subsection (1)(b), the taxpayer shall allocate to the tax year that proportion of deductions allowed in the allocation tax year which the allocated income represents as a proportion of the income for the allocation tax year calculated without allocation.

 ### 120PA Applying tax credit for supplementary dividend to earlier income year